 The team examined data from reviews, trials, and other studies that included a control group and reported benefits and harms of giving adults plant-based (as opposed to synthetic versions) cannabis to treat PTSD.

 They found insufficient evidence to support the idea that cannabis relieves symptoms of PTSD.

 One of the studies they reviewed – which was one of the largest to follow veterans with PTSD – did, however, show evidence that symptoms got worse in those veterans who continued or started to use cannabis compared with those who had never used it or who stopped using it during the study.

 In his editorial, Prof. Patel says that the two reviews “largely echo” findings of organizations such as the National Academies of Sciences, Engineering, and Medicine, and that they suggest a “growing consensus in the field.”

 He suggests that even if further research reveals that there is no clear, substantial evidence that cannabis is an effective and safe treatment for pain or PTSD, it is unlikely that legislation will “remove these conditions from the lists of indications for medical cannabis.”

 “It will be up to front-line practicing physicians to learn about the harms and benefits of cannabis, educate their patients on these topics, and make evidence-based recommendations about using cannabis and related products for various health conditions.”

 A quick note on terminology: marijuana or cannabis?
-The World Health Organization (WHO) define cannabis as a generic term for the several psychoactive substances that are present in the plant Cannabis sativa.
+The World Health Organization (WHO) define cannabis as a

 In reference to marijuana, the WHO say that in many countries, the term refers to cannabis leaves or other parts of the plant.